Read our 2023 annual report

 2. Hunger and famine

-Conflict and climate change are two of the biggest contributors to mass migration, though famine and famine-like conditions is another key factor.
+Conflict and climate are two of the biggest contributors to mass migration, though famine and famine-like conditions is another key factor.
 Hunger and migration go hand-in-hand, as hunger is both a danger that threatens the lives of people forced to leave their homes, and a key influence on their decisions about when and where to move.

 3. Climate change